 Midwest BSFA members and supporters will participate in a panel called Steampunk Aesthetics Through A Black Lens on Saturday, July 25, at 1 p.m.
 EST as part of the virtual convention Michigan Magick and Machine (July 24-26 on Discord)!
 Black people and other POC interested in steampunk are doing so within a Eurocentric framework that doesn’t really take us into account.
 Panelists would explore their character back stories and how they navigate the space and still manage to have fun.
 Continue reading “Midwest BSFA Organizes Panel for Virtual Convention”

-🚨🚨Aiesha will close out the year choppin’ it up with Ben of “Mr. Ben’s K-Pop Power Hour” at 10 pm on 12/30 on WAIF (88.3 FM)!
+🚨🚨 Aiesha will close out the year choppin’ it up with Ben of “Mr. Ben’s K-Pop Power Hour” at 10 p.m. on Dec.
+30 on WAIF (88.3 FM)!
 They’ll be discussing a number of topics, including cosplay, anime, and steampunk.
 Tune in! 🚨🚨

 Our co-founder is presenting her steampunk character building workshop at Motor City Black Age of Comics on Saturday, Nov.
 3!
 Click here for more information.
 This is her final presentation of the year so if you’re in the area, check her out!